Community Health Worker

 CHWs work under a variety of job titles.
 Some of the most widely used job titles for CHWs in Massachusetts are:

-Vary with jobs.
+Educational requirements vary with jobs.
 Most require at least a high school diploma, and many also request an Associate’s or Bachelor’s degree.
-According to a Massachusetts report on CHWs, Training and educational opportunities for CHWs vary widely, but the field is beginning to establish certification protocols.
-The Office of Management and Budget’s 2010 Standard Occupational Classifications (SOC) listing in the Federal Register includes a unique occupational classification for Community Health Worker (SOC 21-1094), which may be useful in looking for jobs.
+Training and educational opportunities for CHWs used to vary widely, but in the last several years, certification has begun to lead to more standardization.
+The Office of Management and Budget’s Standard Occupational Classifications (SOC) listing in the Federal Register includes a unique occupational classification for Community Health Worker (SOC 21-1094), which may be useful in looking for jobs.

 CHW Training is provided by the following Health Education Centers: